GeraldWodni/wireguard-sentry/README.md

 Well traveller, you found a repo which fixes that issue!

+## Howto:
+- Install by curl (TODO)github-raw | bash
+- `systemd start wireguard-sentry@wg0`
+- `systemd enable wireguard-sentry@wg0`

+## Usage
+Configure your wireguard with multiple hosts (must be the same order on each host).
+Start this script as systemd-process with the wireguard-network-name and enjoy.

-## Functionality
+## Function
 This script checks each of your servers in an ordered list.
 If the first one goes offline, it will switch to the next one and so on.
 Should the first become reachable again, it will switch back after some hysteresis.

-## Usage
-Configure your wireguard with multiple hosts (must be the same order on each host).
-Start this script as systemd-process with the wireguard-network-name and enjoy.
+Switching happens by commenting in or out the corresponding `[Peer]` section.
+Afterwards wireguard is signaled to re-read the configuration by

 ## Sources
 Haven't done python since a long time, this is the first time I am using this new newfangled-`uv` system.